-“I’ve just been diagnosed with sight loss”.
-Being told you have an eye condition can be an anxious and frightening time.
-But we’re here to give you the advice and support that you need to still enjoy a rich and fulfilling life.
+If you’re told you have an eye condition, it can be an anxious and frightening time.
+Sight Life is here to give you the advice and support that you need so you can still enjoy a rich and fulfilling life.

 In the UK, there are almost two million people living with sight loss.
 Of these, around 360,000 are registered as blind or partially sighted.
 Being told you have a visual impairment that can’t be treated can be difficult to come to terms with.
 Some people go through a process similar to bereavement, where they experience a range of emotions including shock, anger, and denial, before eventually coming to accept their condition.